 When it comes to marketing, understanding your prospect’s pain points means knowing how to position your product or service in the market.

 It’s on marketing and sales teams to use customer insights and market research to understand the specific pain points prospective customers are feeling and use that quantitative and qualitative research to inform their marketing strategy.

 Insight into customer pain points means that marketing teams can increase customer and revenue growth by pairing data-driven insights with customer feedback to optimize their messaging strategy.

-What are examples of pain points?
+What are the 4 types of customer pain points?